 - Furyborn by Claire Legrand

-I am open to all sub-genres of horror be it occult, gothic, etc. I think this is one genre in particular where you might see (and I’d love to see!) some genre blending.
+We are open to all sub-genres of horror be it occult, gothic, psychological, etc. We love atmospheric, creepy horror that makes us afraid to turn off the lights.
+We’d love to see genre-blending horror, too.
 Does your horror have a side of historical?
 Awesome.
 Is there a bit of fantasy thrown in with your horror?
 Sweet.
 Maybe a pinch of paranormal to go with your horror?
 Lovely.
-The only thing I am not looking for here is gratuitous gore.
-If you frequently spend time describing the color and texture of peoples’ entrails, I am likely not the best mentor for you.
-Oh, and if you have anything that can be comped to The Craft I am absolutely here for it!
+Oh, and if you have anything that can be comped to The Craft, we are absolutely here for it!

 Some favorite books/shows: